jarcode-foss/Consoles/COMPILING.md

 - actually port the code.
 I will only compile builds with `gcc` using mingw or cygwin.
 - modify the `pom.xml` in `consoles-computers` to have the compile and linking goals for the JNI library of your port, using my `gcc-maven-plugin`.

-For OSX, it is very likely that `consoles-computers` will compile without an issue.
-The only OS-specific functions that it uses are from `dlsym.h` and pthreads, which are available on OSX.
-If there is a demand for OSX support, I will find a way to compile it on Linux.